mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

     ./bin/gmg dbupdate

-Now you should be able to submit videos, and mediagoblin should transcode them.
+Now you should be able to submit videos, and MediaGoblin should transcode them.

 .. note::